Arquisoft/wichat_es4b/README.md

 > #### *Disclaimer: This method is faster but it is not recommended for development because it is harder to debug and to see the logs and it is harder to execute the tests.*

 1. First you need to have installed [docker](https://www.docker.com/#build) and docker [compose](https://docs.docker.com/compose/install/).

-2. Then you have to clone the repository using a CMD and the following command: `git clone https://github.com/Arquisoft/wichat_es4b.git` or using an IDE with Git integration or any other app of your preference.
+3. Then you have to clone the repository using a CMD and the following command: `git clone https://github.com/Arquisoft/wichat_es4b.git` or using an IDE with Git integration or any other app of your preference.

+5. Next, you need to obtain an API key from [Gemini](https://gemini.google.com) and assign it to the environment variable used by docker-compose in the .env file as `GEMINI_API_KEY`.

-3. Then you have to open a CMD in the project root directory and execute the following command: `docker-compose up`.
+7. Then you have to open a CMD in the project root directory and execute the following command: `docker-compose up`.
 This is going to deploy the docker image that is in our repository.
 This docker will contain the app, a MySql database, Graphana and Prometheus.
 The app will be available in the port 443 https.